Reducing school food waste is central to addressing environmental and nutritional challenges in America.

 When lunchtime is extended to at least 30 minutes, students are more likely to:

-Schools that opt not to rush students through lunchtime see a positive impact—both in reducing lunch waste and realizing student well-being.
+Schools that do not rush students through lunchtime see a positive impact in reducing lunch waste and improving student well-being.

 Share tables are a popular way to control cafeteria food waste.
-These tables promote the redistribution of unopened and unused food to students who may still be hungry and want more food.
+These tables promote the redistribution of unopened and unused food to students who may still be hungry and want more.
+They may reduce the estimated 530,000 tons of food that schools waste each year.

 To set up and manage share tables, schools should follow these guidelines:

-Share tables, when properly implemented, can create a culture that supports food conversation in schools.
+When properly implemented, share tables can create a culture that supports food conversation in schools.

 The Bill Emerson Good Samaritan Food Donation Act provides liability protection for schools that donate food in good faith.
-It is a federal law that was signed in 1996 and was designed to protect schools and other food donors from legal repercussions when donating food to nonprofit organizations, so long as the donation is made with the intent to help those in need and operating with the assumption the food is safe.
+It is a federal law signed in 1996 and designed to protect schools and other food donors from legal repercussions when donating food to nonprofit organizations, so long as the donation is made to help those in need and operates with the assumption that the food is safe.

 The law offers leftover redistribution strategies to donate surplus food instead of throwing it away.